 Waldenström Macroglobulinemia: Treatment Options

 Although Waldenström macroglobulinemia (WM) is an incurable disease, it is treatable, and many patients have a long-term response to treatment.
-For patients with no symptoms, physicians may decide not to treat the disease right away, an approach referred to as An approach in which no immediate medical, surgical or radiation therapy is given.
-Patients are followed closely to make sure the cancer does not progress. (watch and wait).
+For patients with no symptoms, physicians may decide not to treat the disease right away, an approach referred to as active surveillance (watch and wait).
 For patients who have symptoms, the type and severity of the symptoms (such as age, overall health and degree of thickness of the blood) help determine the type of treatment selected.
 Once treatment is deemed necessary, the choice of treatment is based on individual patient needs, as well as considerations for short-term and long-term side effects.

 Some patients undergo a procedure called plasmapheresis to temporarily reverse or prevent the symptoms associated with the thickening of the blood.
-This procedure involves removing the patient’s blood, passing it through a machine that removes the part of the blood containing the IgM a substance made by B-lymphocytes that reacts with antigens on toxins, bacteria and some cancer cells and either kills or marks them for removal., and returning the remaining blood to the patient.
-Physicians often combine plasmapheresis with other more definitive treatments, such as Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells..
+This procedure involves removing the patient’s blood, passing it through a machine that removes the part of the blood containing the IgM antibody, and returning the remaining blood to the patient.
+Physicians often combine plasmapheresis with other more definitive treatments, such as chemotherapy.

 In 2015, ibrutinib (Imbruvica) was the first therapy approved by the U.S. Food and Drug Administration (FDA) specifically for patients with Waldenström macroglobulinemia.
 There are many other drugs that can be used to manage this disease, alone and/or in various combinations, including the following:

 - Bendamustine (Treanda)